dhruvparamhans/random_notes/stack.md

 In *f()* we could read all functions arguments and local variables if we know exact stack layout, but it's always changed, from compiler to compiler.
-Various optimization levels are affects stack layout greatly.
+Various optimization levels affects stack layout greatly.

 But if can somehow detect information we need, we can use it and even modify it.
 As an example, I'll rework *f()* function: